oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 that those rules maintain the integrity of the relationship between the `iss` value within the Issuer-signed JWT and the public keys of the Issuer.

-In situations where an attacker tampers with an SD-JWT VC, it is paramount to ensure that they cannot exert influence over the verification process while employing the same `iss` value.
+It MUST be ensured that for any given `iss` value, an attacker cannot influence the type of verification process used.
+Otherwise, an attacker could attempt to make the Verifier use a verification process not intended by the Issuer, allowing the attacker to potentially manipulate the verification result to their advantage.

 # Privacy Considerations {#privacy-considerations}